Netatalk/netatalk/doc/manual/Configuration.md

 > This option controls which directories Tracker will index.
-Don't change this option manually as it is automatically set by Netatalk reflecting the setting of the `Spotlight` option of Netatalk volumes.
+Don't change this option manually as it is automatically set by Netatalk reflecting the setting of the **spotlight** option of Netatalk volumes.

-org.freedesktop.Tracker.Miner.Files enable-monitors `true`
+org.freedesktop.Tracker.Miner.Files enable-monitors true

 > The value controls whether Tracker watches all configured paths for modification.
 Depending on the filesystem modification backend (FAM on Linux, FEN on Solaris), this feature may not work as reliable as one might wish, so it may be safer to disable it and instead rely on periodic crawling of Tracker itself.
-See also the option `crawling-interval`.
+See also the option **crawling-interval**.

-org.freedesktop.Tracker.Miner.Files crawling-interval `-1`
+org.freedesktop.Tracker.Miner.Files crawling-interval -1

-> Interval in days to check the filesystem is up to date in the database, maximum is 365, default is -1. -2 = crawling is disabled entirely, -1 = crawling \*may\* occur on startup (if not cleanly shutdown), 0 = crawling is forced
+> Interval in days to check the filesystem is up to date in the database, maximum is 365, default is -1. -2 = crawling is disabled entirely, -1 = crawling *may* occur on startup (if not cleanly shutdown), 0 = crawling is forced

 ### Supported metadata attributes